DeadSoxy private label sock branding and packaging

 2. Yarn Selection & Dyeing: Materials sourced based on your specs.
 Custom colors dyed to Pantone match.
 This is where MOQs come from—dye vat chemistry requires minimum volume.

 3. Knitting: Circular machines create the sock tube.
-Needle count determines quality.
+Needle count varies by sock type (96 for heavy athletic up to 200 for fine dress).
 First in-line inspection happens here.

 4. Linking/Seaming: Toe closure.
 Hand-linked (premium, flat) vs. machine-linked (faster, more pronounced seam).